matlux/veranatest/docs/trust-deposit-yield-design.md

 ## Admin Flow

 1. **Governance Funding Setup**
-   - Submit `MsgCreateContinuousFund` targeting the Verana Pool account with the desired percentage (e.g. 0.05% of community tax).
+   - Submit `MsgCreateContinuousFund` targeting the Yield Intermediate Pool account with the desired percentage (e.g. 0.05% of community tax).
    - Include metadata documenting the TD module’s use of funds and the expected burnDown.
 2. **Parameter Initialization**
    - Governance issues `MsgUpdateParams` (or `param-change` proposal) to set: